NateEag/nateeag.com/drafts/hardware-notes.md

 library, too, maybe even dig up a mobile app for controlling that so we don't have to have the TV on (use Bluetooth to broadcast to wireless speakers).

-First step here would be to hack up a NixOS VM on which I can stream Netflix and Amazon Prime.
+First step here would be to hack up a NixOS VM on which I can stream Netflix, Amazon Prime, and Disney Plus.
 If I can get that working, I'd say buying a machine to host that setup is a no-brainer (though I'd need to also build out a simple UI and get a remote control of some kind working for it).

+...actually the first step would be to buy the hardware with Windows preinstalled.
+I may hate it but it'll Just Work, as they say.
+Replacing it with a Linux substrate may be possible but may not be a good use of time.

 Next step would be to show some sane method for controlling the thing.
 Would Steph be okay with a wireless keyboard / trackball combo?